adityayadav76/the-first-quantum-cryptography-benchmarks/README.md

 ### Has Quantum Advantage Been Achieved?

 "Quantum advantage is the point where a quantum computer demonstrably solves a specific problem significantly faster, more accurately, or more cost-effectively than the best available classical computer, making previously impossible or impractical tasks feasible."
 The largest RSA Number factored classically using the general number field sieve is [RSA-250](https://en.wikipedia.org/wiki/RSA_Factoring_Challenge) which is a 829 Bit number.
-Thats way larger than any of these benchmarks as of now so we have to say that Quantum Advantage has not been achieved.
+Thats way larger than any of these benchmarks as of now so we have to say that Quantum Advantage has not been achieved yet.
+Or in other words Quantum Computers have not surpassed Classical Supercomputers yet.

 ### Does This Imply That Fault Tolerant Quantum Computers Already Exist And That Automatski' Quantum Computers Are The Worlds First Production Grade FTQC Quantum Computers?